rthuffman/WFGY/ProblemMap/Inverse_Atlas/paper/README.md

 - evaluator logic
 - case pack
 - figures
-- documentation pages
+- supporting documentation

 The paper provides the explanatory surface:

 - the formal framing
 - the argument structure
-- the conceptual definitions
+- the core definitions
 - the legality chain
 - the dual-layer positioning
 - the evaluation philosophy